adityadorge/C-projects/README.md

-# C-projects
-This respository is all about projects made in c programming language
+# Data structure and Algorithm in C language